|

 BIBLICAL KNOWLEDGE

-statement, or point-of-view; the truth or falsehood of which is also
+statement, or point-of-view; the truth or falsehood of which is adequately

 supported by the Word of God--the Bible.
-This produces genuine
+In theological terms, the

-"illumination" and is the sole possession of new-creation Christians.
+"illumination" and is the sole privilege of new-creation Christians.

 We do, however, speak a message of